I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 - Growth is funded purely with retained earnings

 - Telecom Plus's long-term growth rate caps out at 4%, slightly above the expected long-term UK growth rate of 3% or so

 Taken together, those assumptions produce the following dividend model:

 (If you'd like to try your hand at building a discounted dividend model like this one, feel free to use my Dividend Stocks Spreadsheet.)

 The model includes three important numbers:

-- Good value is the same as fair value, but uses a 10% discount rate (which is my target rate of return).
+- Good value is the same as fair value but uses a 10% discount rate (my target return rate).